samkibe/Clustering-algorithims-Implementations-using-python/README.md

 TASK: Implementation of clustering Algorithmns, by type.

 1. Centroid-based Clustering
-We will do simple implementations of these algorithmns, they include, k-means, k_means++, k-medoids, k-modes et cetera librarieskModes, kMeans
+- We will do simple implementations of these algorithmns, they include, k-means, k_means++, k-medoids, k-modes et cetera librarieskModes, kMeans
+2. Density-based Clustering
+- We will do simple implementations of these algorithmns, they include DBSCAN (Density-Based Spatial Clustering of Applications with Noise), OPTICS (Ordering Points To Identify the Clustering Structure), HDBSCAN (Hierarchical Density-Based Spatial Clustering of Applications with Noise), Mean Shift, Affinity Propagation et cetera. make_classification generates datasets with numerical features, which may not be optimal for Density-based Clustering therefore we will utilize the make_blobs function to create a dataset with well-defined clusters: libraries: DBSCAN, MeanShift, AffinityPropagation